Detecting Alzheimer’s and Parkinson’s Early

 Prakash says the early detection tool could also be utilized alongside treatment to monitor disease progression.

-“It’s important to not only drive down costs, but also to create accessible testing right here in Canada,” says the Carleton researcher.
+“It’s important to not only drive down costs, but also to create accessible testing right here in Canada,” he says.

 “People are suffering and our health care system is burdened.
 We need home-grown solutions.
 Canadians helping Canadians — that’s always been my motivation.”